realabbas/catberry/README.md

 	 * @returns {Promise<Object>|Object|null|undefined} Response to the component/store.
 	 */
 	handleSomeAction() {
-		// Here you can call this.$context.changed() if you're sure'
+		// Here you can call this.$context.changed() if you're sure'.
 		// that the remote data on the server has been changed.
 		// You can additionally have many handle methods for other actions.
 	};